Some days are harder than others. Or that’s how it is for me.

 Continue reading Traan

-Some will be offended, but the time has come to speak harsh words about the murders of those who produce our food.
+This has nothing to do with politics or blasphemy.
+The time has come to speak harsh words about the murders of those who produce our food.

 Continue reading Our Farmers